JustinDosaj/pca-serverless/README.md

 | `cognito_id` | Cognito User Pool ID from AWS Amplify Auth (found in cognito console) |
 | `cognito_client_id` | Cognito Client ID from AWS Amplify Auth

-Create a `terraform.tfvars` inside either env folder and define the variables.
-The `variables.tf` file contains the information required to access the env variables from `main.tf`
+Create a `terraform.tfvars` inside either env folder then define the variables.
+The `variables.tf` file contains the information required to access the env variables from `main.tf`.

 ## Installation